Filter Sock for Pipes and Hoses

 Dewatering Pipe Socks Easily Filter Water

 Buy Taurus Filter Socks direct from the manufacturer!
 Dewatering filter socks are one of the easiest ways to filter water runoff as it leaves your site.
 Designed to attach directly to the end of vertical dewatering pipes or hoses, these filter socks contain sediment, debris, and other pollutants as the water discharges from your site.
-Taurus filtration products are DOT compliant.
+Taurus pipe socks are DOT compliant.
 Their components meet or exceed minimum DOT Erosion and Sediment Control requirements.
 These pipe socks help keep runoff clean and to keep your site in compliance with local and federal stormwater regulations.

 Pipe Socks are built in diameters of either 8," 12", or 16" to accommodate various pipe and hose diameters.
 All drain filter socks are secured to the connection hose via clamps, which allows them to work with multiple size diameters.
 Additional sizes can be constructed as needed.